 Being an upsell app developer we can also recommend some other good apps, besides our Candy Rack, which are worth testing.

-- Discounted Upsells by Booster Apps (from $19.99 per month) – Allows you to create an in-cart pop-up to cross-sell additional products with discount.
-Simple UI and setup, effective way of upselling.
+- Discounted Upsells by Booster Apps (from $19.99 per month) – Allows you to create an in-cart pop-up to cross-sell additional products with a discount.
+Simple UI and setup, effective way of upselling

 There are dozens of others, but they are either looking awful from the UX point of view or they are difficult to set up.
 But if you think we should add any other to the list, just let us know below in the comments and we will be happy to review.
 But our goal is to keep the list small and feature only the top-quality ones.